Rem598/Rem598/README.md

 ### Data Analyst | Machine Learning Enthusiast | Automation Specialist | BI Specialist

 I'm that person who's been counting steps and grouping things in even/odd numbers since childhood.
-Turns out that quirk became a career—now I wrangle data, build ML models, and automate workflows for a living.
+Turns out that quirk became a career; now I wrangle data, build ML models, and automate workflows for a living.

 ## 🔧 What I Work With